Wedding Traditions – Whose Tradition is it Anyway?

 The story behind this tradition is downright dirty.
 In medieval times, it was considered lucky to get a fragment of the bride’s clothing, so hordes of guests would follow the newlywed couple into their wedding chamber after the ceremony and stand around the bed, trying to rip pieces of the bride’s gown right off her body.
 Because dresses were often torn apart, brides searched for alternatives to preserve their gowns and began throwing their bouquets to distract guests while they made their getaway.
 When the bride and groom made it safely into their wedding chamber, the groom would then crack open the door and toss the bride’s garter to the throngs of people waiting outside as a way of saying that he was about to “seal the deal.”

-In the past, at semi modern weddings, the groom would remove and toss the bride’s garter there and then on the dancefloor and toss it to the groomsmen right after the bride tosses her bouquet to the bridesmaids.
+In the past, at semi modern weddings, the groom would remove the bride’s garter there and then on the dancefloor and toss it to the groomsmen right after the bride tosses her bouquet to the bridesmaids.
 Traditionally, the unmarried man who caught the garter would place it on the leg of the unmarried woman who caught the bouquet, and it is said that they would be the next two to marry (not necessarily to each other).

 The job of a bridesmaid originally was to act as a decoy.
-All the bridesmaids would dress the same as the bride and try to fool any many who tried to capture the bride before she made it to the church.
-If a bride was captured, the villain would have his way with her, therefore consummating the marriage and the father of the bride would be forced to pay him a dowry.
-Now days the bridesmaid’s job is to attend to the bride’s every whim whilst trying their darnedest not to upstage her at any time.
+All the bridesmaids would dress the same as the bride and try to fool any men who tried to capture the bride before she made it to the church.
+If a bride was captured, the villain would have his way with her, therefore consummating their marriage and the father of the bride would be forced to pay him a dowry.
+Nowadays the bridesmaid’s job is to attend to the bride’s every whim whilst trying their darnedest not to upstage her at any time.

 The old tradition was that bridesmaids were female and groomsmen were male – end of story, but sometimes when you’re a girl, your best bud is a boy and vice versa.
 Why shouldn’t you get to share your wedding experience together just because your best mate has got the wrong genitals?

-The ‘modern’ old school rule was that the bridesmaids should wear matching dresses and shoes and hairstyles and since there is no real fear of the bride being kidnapped on her way to the church anymore, this is down to a) tradition and b) fashion – regardless of the bridesmaid’s shape, colouring, taste or opinion!
+The ‘modern’ old school rule was that the bridesmaids should wear matching dresses and shoes and hairstyles – this is down to a) tradition and b) fashion – regardless of the bridesmaid’s shape, colouring, taste, or opinion!

 The new ‘rule’, if you want to call it that is still based on fashion, however, it’s a little more user friendly for the bridesmaids.
-Bride’s are choosing a colour or a colour pallet and letting their girls choose the style that best suits them.
+Brides are choosing a colour or a colour pallet and letting their girls choose the style that best suits them.
 Check out this blog on brides.com

 Something old, something new, etc…